If you plan to print at your events and are not yet familiar, be sure to read up about how printing with Simple Booth apps works.

 The padding settings in the print panel allow you to make small adjustments to your margins to make up for this.
 Adding positive numbers to any side will increase the white space or margins, and adding negative numbers to any side will decrease the white space or margins.
 Read more about how to use the padding feature here.

-We recommend taking some test shots and making any necessary adjustments to your settings ahead of time!
+We recommend using the test print button or taking some test shots and making any necessary adjustments to your settings before you get to the event.

 Simple Booth layouts are designed primarily for digital sharing.
 Because the layouts aren’t necessarily rectangular in shape like your photo paper, you may initially see uneven margins or additional blank space that you’d like to remove.
 Making adjustments to the crop, padding, or using Force Fit are a few ways to reduce irregularities.